jatin4114/expense-tracker-fullstack/docs/API.md

 **Response `201`:** the created expense (includes `id` and `created_at`).

+### GET /expenses/export

+Downloads all your expenses as a CSV file (`Content-Disposition: attachment`) - columns are Title, Amount, Category, Date, Description, Payment Method.

 ### GET /expenses/{id}

 Returns a single expense. `404` if it doesn't exist or belongs to